 ImagiNation is a reading and arts activity for 11-18yr olds running in 11 library authorities across the East: Bedford Borough, Cambridgeshire, Central Bedfordshire, Essex, Hertfordshire, Luton, Norfolk, Peterborough, Southend, Suffolk and Thurrock.

-ImagiNation is now in its third year.
+ImagiNation is now in its fourth year.

 Young people have been involved in all stages of the development of this project: they invented the name, developed the logo, designed this blog and planned the activity; with the help of artists and designers chosen by the young people themselves.
 In 2014 they also co-produced a series of arts workshops in libraries around the region.

 The aim of ImagiNation is to enjoy reading over the summer and then get creative!
 You’ll get a log when you join, with activities to choose from to help you express your ideas about what you have read, or record how a book made you feel.
 You don’t have to be ‘good at drawing’ and you don’t have to write lots if you don’t want to: instead you could paint a picture, take a photo, write a poem, use music…. anything creative that sparks your imagination.

 You will also get the chance to be part of a collaborative artwork being made in a library near you, and to share your art and ideas with other young people here on this blog.